codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the tree go to the dentist?
-It needed a root canal.
+What's the worst part about being a cross-eyed teacher?

+They can't control their pupils.

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
- 1. Four Years
+ 1. Marshall Islands
- 2. Year
+ 2. Tuvalu
- 3. Two Years
+ 3. Fiji
- 4. Eight Years
+ 4. Micronesia

 <details>
   <summary>Answer</summary>
-  Year
+  Micronesia
 </details>